8 interesting facts about winter

 5. The roots of winter

-The word winter comes from the Germanic wintar which in turn is derived from the root wed meaning 'wet' or water', and so signifying a wet season.
+The word winter comes from the Germanic wintar which in turn is derived from the root wed meaning 'wet' or water', and so signifies a wet season.

-In Anglo-Saxon cultures, years were counted by the winters, so a person could be said to be '2 winters old'.
-The first day of winter was also of symbolic importance named Vetrardag and falling comparatively early in the year between October 10th and 16th.
+In Anglo-Saxon cultures, years were counted by the winters, so a person could be said to be '2 winters old.'
+The first day of winter was also of symbolic importance named Vetrardag and falling comparatively early in the year between 10 and 16 October.

 6. Wet snow vs. dry snow